aavegotchi/aavegotchi-wiki/posts/en/ghst.md

 Holding GHST grants the owner voting power in [AavegotchiDAO](/dao) at a rate of 1 vote per token.
 GHST is also the main currency of account for trading NFTs in the [Aavegotchi marketplace](/marketplace).

+GHST will become the gas token on the upcoming [Geist blockchain](/geist).

 GHST is a fully compliant ERC20 token.
 You can view its contract address on Polygon here: [https://polygonscan.com/token/0x385eeac5cb85a38a9a07a70c73e0a3271cfb54a7](https://polygonscan.com/token/0x385eeac5cb85a38a9a07a70c73e0a3271cfb54a7)

 <div class="contentsBox">